-- Set fields to a whitespace-separated list of fields to change.
+- Set auto to yes to null fields automatically on import.
+Default: yes. - Set fields to a whitespace-separated list of fields to change.
 You can get the list of all available fields by running beet fields.
 In addition, the images field allows you to remove any images embedded in the media file. - Set keep\fields to invert the logic of the plugin.
 Only these fields will be kept; other fields will be removed.
 Remember to set only fields or keep\fields-not both! - To conditionally filter a field, use field: [regexp, regexp] to specify regular expressions. - By default this plugin only affects files' tags; the beets database is left unchanged.
-To update the tags in the database, set the update database option.
+To update the tags in the database, set the update\database option.